 FundThrough invoice financing solution can be embedded into marketplaces, portals, and apps.
 Here’s how it works to get you and your suppliers paid fast.

-First, customers provide basic information to verify their identity, business, and the invoice they want to fund.
+First, the client (a supplier) provide basic information to verify their identity, business, and the invoice they want to fund.

 The FundThrough team gets to work and communicates next steps.

-AI technology creates customized funding options for the customer to choose from.
+AI technology generates automated funding offers in minutes for the client to choose from.
 Upon approval, they can get their funds in as little as 24 hours.

-While payments are causing pain for many marketplaces, portals, and apps, embedded invoice financing solves them while adding more value for buyers and suppliers alike.
+While payments are causing pain for many marketplaces, portals, and apps, embedding instant invoice payments solves them while adding more value for buyers, suppliers, and platforms alike.